Fishing in Cotonou, Benin’s largest city. Photo credit: Flickr/Mark Fischer (CC BY-SA 2.0) https://bit.ly/381jxqI

 April 28, 2019

-Benin, previously a model democracy in the region, has seen democratic decline since the 2016 election of President Patrice Talon.
-Freedom House consequently downgraded the country from Free to Partly Free in 2019.
+Benin, previously a model democracy in the region, has seen democratic decline since Talon’s election in 2016.
+Freedom House consequently downgraded the country from Free to Partly Free in 2020.

 In that vein, the April 2019 parliamentary elections raised serious concerns.
 Opposition candidates were barred from running, and only two parties, both loyal to Talon, won seats in parliament – Union Progressiste won 47 seats, and the Bloc Républicain won 36.
 Authorities detained opposition figures, including former president Thomas Boni Yayi, whose detention led to protests and civil unrest – met with gunfire from the security services.

 The 2020 local elections, which took place in May 2020 over the objections of many Beninese in the middle of the COVID-19 pandemic, continued the process of shrinking the political space.
 For example, only one opposition party – Forces Cauris pour un Bénin Emergent (FCBE) – participated, winning a majority in seven out of Benin’s 77 municipalities.

 Many feared that the 2021 presidential election could take place without any candidates other than Talon on the ballot.
 Importantly, a new electoral law, adopted in late 2019, says that all presidential and vice presidential candidates must be sponsored by 16 members of parliament or mayors.
 Since the opposition has no representation in parliament, and does not hold 16 mayoral offices, it will therefore be very difficult for any candidates other than Talon to meet the requirements to run for president.

 Meanwhile, a crackdown on online media is further reducing the political space.